 The Digital ACT: Everything You Need to Know

 ACT Inc. has recently announced that the ACT, a widely-accepted college admissions test, will soon be available as a digital test.
-This marks a significant step forward in the evolution of the ACT, making it more accessible and flexible for students.
+This digital transition marks a significant step forward in the evolution of the ACT, making it more accessible and flexible for students.

 Even before the pandemic, the ACT was facing a number of challenges.
 In 2019, there were some 900 colleges and universities that had become test optional, dropping the requirement to submit ACT or SAT scores, but still allowing students to submit their scores if they wanted to.
 When the pandemic closed schools in March 2020, most ACT administrations were cancelled and more than a thousand new colleges changed their policies to test optional.
 Since the early days of the pandemic, it has been nothing but bad news for the ACT with the University of California system going permanently “test blind” and Harvard announcing test optional policies until 2026.

 The Digital ACT: When Will It Be Available?

 The digital ACT pilot will be launched for 5,000 students during the December 2023 ACT National test event at select test centers.
 Starting from the Fall 2023-Summer 2024 registration period, students will have the option to choose between “Computer” and “Paper” as their testing format when registering to take the ACT.

 While the ACT is maintaining its core components and format in both the paper and online versions, the introduction of the digital ACT brings about a few key changes.
 Students will now have a choice between testing formats: paper and pencil or online testing.
 An online option also provides additional accessibility features, including support for screen reader users, text-to-speech functionality, zoom, and answer masking.

 Additionally, the digital ACT has the potential to align students’ testing experiences more closely with their test prep experiences, as many test prep options offer online components.